srkim727/srkim727.github.io/_pages/geneplot.md

     fdic = pkl.load(file)
 genes = fdic['gene']  # full gene catalog for indexing

-# ---- parse gene list and build ordered index list exactly like your code ----
+# ---- parse gene list and build ordered index list ----
 mlist = [i for i in gene.split(",") if i in genes] if len(mlist) == 0:
     raise ValueError("None of the requested genes are present.")